-The Project Manager oversees end user training on the new system.
-Use the previously designed training plan and the User Guide to train the end users effectively.
-Request end user feedback to determine if the training was effective.
+The Project Manager oversees training on the new system.
+Use the previously designed training plan to train effectively.
+Request trainee feedback to determine if the training was effective.
 The Development Team will repeat these activities for each iteration associated with a release to production.